What is familial hypercholesterolaemia?

 Another member of your family may be diagnosed with familial hypercholesterolaemia or have a heart attack (myocardial infarction) before the age of 50, and you may be advised to have a check yourself.
 You will be advised to have a blood test to check your cholesterol.

 Familial hypercholesterolaemia is suspected in adults if the total cholesterol is 7.5 mmol/L or greater, or the LDL cholesterol (a particular type of cholesterol) is 4.9 mmol/L or greater.
 In children (between the ages of 10 and 15 years) the levels are 6.7 mmol/L and 4.0 mmol/L respectively.

 This photo shows the typical signs of high cholesterol around the eyes - these pale deposits are called xanthelasma:

 There are more detailed ways of diagnosing familial hypercholesterolaemia, using the 'Broome criteria'.
 These take into account your cholesterol level; the levels of first-degree and second-degree relatives; signs of cholesterol build-up on tendons; and some detailed genetic tests.

 You can read more about the Broome criteria in the National Institute for Health and Care Excellence (NICE) guidelines in the further reading section.

 You are unlikely to have any symptoms from familial hypercholesterolaemia as a child or young adult.
 However, you should be treated to stop symptoms and complications from developing when you are older - the most important of these being heart disease that may develop at an earlier age than usual.

 What are the treatment options for familial hypercholesterolaemia?

-- Eating healthily: in general it's a good idea to eat healthily.
+- Healthy eating: in general it's a good idea to eat healthily.
 But it's important to note that what you eat makes hardly any difference to your cholesterol level.